-JUDGMENTS AGAINST IRISH CONSUMERS AND BUSINESSES SEE HUGE FALLS IN Q3 2020
+JUDGMENTS AGAINST IRISH CONSUMERS SEE LARGE RISES IN Q3 2021 COMPARED TO SAME PERIOD LAST YEAR

-The number and total value of judgments registered against Irish consumers and businesses saw huge falls in the third quarter (Q3) of 2020 compared to the same quarter last year, figures released today (Oct 29th, 2020) by registrar Irish Judgments show.
+The number and total value of judgments registered against Irish consumers saw large rises in Q3 2021 compared to the same quarter last year, figures released today by registrar Irish Judgments show.

 |Judgments against consumers|